 Adventure Education at Messiah College

-Travelers, wilderness enthusiasts, outfitters and youth ministers thrive in Messiah College’s adventure education program.
+Travelers, wilderness enthusiasts, outfitters and youth ministers thrive in Messiah College’s Bachelor of Arts in adventure education degree program.

 - Learn to design and lead adventure experiences, which facilitate interpersonal relationships, personal growth and group dynamics.

 - Gain the theory, knowledge, skills and experience necessary to successfully plan, implement, administer and supervise educational experiences in the outdoor setting.

 - Dig into courses ranging from wilderness encounters (a three-week trip) to canoeing, environmental issues, risk management and leadership facilitation.